jeffersonfparil/Lolium_rigidum_genome_assembly_and_annotation/comparative_genomics.md

 ::: $(seq 1 $(cat single_gene_list.geneNames | wc -l))
 ```

-3. Generate parallelisable MACSE alignement script.
+3. Align CDS.
 NOTES: Set the final stop codons as "---", and internal stop codons as "NNN" so that PAML programs won't ask you to press enter to continue; also set frameshifts from "!" into "-".
-Also sort the alignment sequences, because MACSE jumbles them u for some reason with no option to return input order:
+Also sort the alignment sequences, because MACSE jumbles them u for some reason with no option to return input order (Outputs: ${ORTHOLOG}.NT.cds [nucleotide alignments] and ${ORTHOLOG}.AA.prot [amino acid alignments])

-Outputs:
-- ${ORTHOLOG}.NT.cds
-- ${ORTHOLOG}.AA.prot

 ```{sh}
 echo '#!/bin/bash
 f=$1